Kelo v. City of New London: Virginia

 In 2012, the Virginia General Assembly approved a ballot measure for the November general election that would amend the state constitution to greatly restrict the government's ability to condemn land for private benefit.
 The measure succeeded with nearly 75% of the electorate in support of the eminent domain reform.
 The reform resulted in an amendment to Virginia's Bill of Rights seeking to prevent a situation like Kelo which read in part: "a taking or damaging of private property is not for public use if the primary use is for private gain, private benefit, private enterprise, increasing jobs, increasing tax revenue, or economic development, except for the elimination of a public nuisance existing on the property.
 The condemnor bears the burden of proving that the use is public, without a presumption that it is."

 Wisconsin

 On March 29, 2006, Gov. Jim Doyle signed into law 2005 Wisconsin Act 233, which prohibits condemnation of nonblighted property for transfer to a private entity.
 Nonblighted property is defined by a list of conditions that may make the property a detriment to the "public health, safety, or welfare."
 Two days earlier the governor signed into law 2005 Wisconsin Act 208, which creates procedures designed to protect property owners including public notice and public hearing requirements.

 The Wisconsin law has been criticized as one having little or no real protection for property owners because it provides protection against property condemnation for economic development but does allow property condemnation under a broadly defined description of blighted.

+State supreme courts

+Since Kelo was handed down, several state supreme courts have rejected the Kelo decision limiting the use of eminent domain.
+These include Iowa, Ohio, Oklahoma, and South Dakota.